fotistsakiris/Ideej-k-fkjsdfio/README.md

 ### Ability to change difficultyLevel too.
 ### Dynamic UI using Dimensions width for small and big screens.
 ### Choose a random question to show for a chosen category!
-### Admin can input 4 choices and right answer.
-User can chose with switches the right answers
+### Admin can input 4 choices and right-answer.
+User can chose with switches the right answers from a multiple choise.

 ## TODO